Last updated on May 12, 2023

 Making your digital resources accessible helps UW–Madison be a more inclusive, usable place for everyone.
 UW–Madison also follows a policy informed by federal law to provide technology and services that are accessible to all students, faculty, and staff.
 Accessible digital resources are usable by people with disabilities and/or who use assistive technology.

 Response turnaround time is 2-4 weeks depending on central funding.
 We appreciate your patience as we support as many university offices as possible with a limited centrally funded budget.

 - Learn how accessible a digital resource is.

-- Understand how to make your website and digital resources more inclusive, usable, and accessible for students, faculty, staff, and the community
+- Understand how to make your digital resource more accessible.

 What to expect